2023 Northern Ireland local elections

 Local elections were held in Northern Ireland on 18 May 2023.
 The elections were delayed by two weeks to avoid overlapping with the coronation of King Charles III.
 Following the elections, Sinn Féin became the largest party in local government for the first time.
-It also marked the first time that nationalist parties had garnered a greater share of the vote than unionist parties, however, despite this, there were more unionist councillors elected than nationalists.
+It also marked the first time that nationalist parties had garnered a greater share of the vote than unionist parties.

 Electoral system

 Northern Ireland uses the single transferable vote (STV) electoral system to elect members of local councils and members of the Northern Ireland Assembly.
 Voters rank candidates in order of preference by marking 1, 2, 3, etc. to the names of candidates on a ballot paper and can rank as many or as few candidates as they like or just vote for one candidate.

 These were the second Northern Irish elections and the first local election at which people were able to register to vote online.